IHS treats food service ills at health care facilities

 - Programming and strategic plans for more efficient and effective services to meet health system goals and drive program participation.

 Cleveland Clinic had an interesting predicament: Its food and hospitality needs had become too large for one provider to manage.
-Administration, with the advice of IHS, decided to split the business across two providers.
+On the advice of IHS, the Clinic’s administration decided to split the business across two providers.
+With a short timeline of 60 days, the Cleveland Clinic needed to transition from one to two national contractors without any disruption to service.